VoyagerXvoyagerx/Entropy/README.md

 # Entropy
-Calculate the unconditional entropy and conditional entropy in _Little Price_
+Calculate the unconditional entropy and conditional entropy in _Little Price_.